Skip to Main Content

 Step 2: OVPAE Reviews (including Grad Division Review)

 The Office of the Vice Provost for Academic Excellence will evaluate the proposal for content and format.
-For graduate programs, OVPAE will send the proposal to Graduate Division to manage the review process.
-Graduate Division will send back approved proposals to OVPAE for review and approval.
+OVPAE will consult with Graduate Division.
+OVPAE and Graduate Division may return the proposal to the submitters for revisions.

 Step 3: UH Officers Review

-The proposal will be presented to the UH Officers for discussion and review.
-Upon completion of the UH Officers’ review, the proposal is returned to OVPAE.
+OVPAE will submit, via the Provost, to the UH Officers for discussion and approval.
+Upon approval by the UH Officers, the proposal is forwarded to the Council of Chief Academic Officers (CCAO).

 Step 4: Council of Chief Academic Officers Review